Please enter both an email address and a password.

 Surgical Specialty Association approving: BAPS

-Supervisor / Lead Consultant: Mr Simon Clarke, Service Director and Educational Lead with Mr Muhammad Choudhry, Consultant Paediatric Surgeon
+Supervisor/Lead Consultant: Mr Simon Clarke, Service Director and Educational Lead and Mr Muhammad Choudhry, Consultant Paediatric Surgeon.

 Stated learning outcomes: